-Many students in colleges and universities tend to be on student loan, once out of college students struggle with paying this debt.
+Many students in colleges and universities tend to be on a student loan, once out of college students struggle with paying this debt.

-Once in jobs, freshers tend to splurge money on unnecessary things which later on result with no savings for emergency.
+Once in jobs, freshers tend to splurge money on unnecessary things which later on result with no savings for an emergency.

-Colleges need to add the money management as a part of their curriculum structure or as an additional class for students where they can learn all about savings and benefits of savings.
+Colleges need to add money management as a part of their curriculum structure or as an additional class for students where they can learn all about savings and benefits of savings.

-Teaching them the importance of various insurances for short term and long term plan will prepare them for future ahead.
+Teaching them the importance of various insurances for short term and long term plan will prepare them for the future ahead.